openedx/openedx-aspects/docs/technical_documentation/concepts/vector.rst

 ******

 Vector is lightweight and ultra-fast tool for building observability pipelines.
-In the Aspects project, Vector can optionally be used as a replacement for Ralph to capture xAPI learner statements in the ClickHouse database, and/or as a way to store raw tracking log statements.
+As of Aspects version 4.0, Vector is the default tool used to capture xAPI learner statements in the ClickHouse database, and/or as a way to store raw tracking log statements.
 It can be used as a general purpose log collector and forwarder.